Statue of Edward Colston: After the toppling

 While the plinth has remained empty, a number of unofficial statues have been placed upon it.
 On 11 July 2020, a mannequin dressed as deceased television presenter Jimmy Savile appeared on the plinth, along with a cardboard sign: "None of them stopped me, and your licence paid for it".
 The mannequin was on the plinth for about an hour, before being removed.

 In the early morning of 15 July 2020, a statue by Marc Quinn was placed on the empty plinth without permission from the authorities.
 The statue, entitled A Surge of Power (Jen Reid) 2020 depicts a Black Lives Matter protester, Jen Reid, with a raised fist.
 Quinn described it as a "new temporary, public installation".
 Bristol City Council removed the statue on the morning of 16 July and it was returned to Quinn.
 An application for planning permission for A Surge of Power to be installed for two years was sought in summer 2020, rejected, appealed in March 2021, and finally refused in November 2021.

 On 2 December 2020, a figurine of Darth Vader appeared on the plinth, in what was seen as a tribute to the actor David Prowse, who was born in Bristol and died on 29 November 2020.

+The removal of Colston's statue started a national debate on the remembrance and acknowledgement of Britain's role in the slave trade and led to the removal or redaction of other monuments, including those commemorating Robert Milligan, Tobias Rustat, John Cass, William Beckford, and Henry Dundas.

 Reinterpretation, possible replacement and permanent display

 In September 2020, Bristol Mayor Marvin Rees set up the We Are Bristol History Commission, described as "an independent group who will: help Bristol better understand its history and how it became the city it is today; work with citizens and community groups to make sure that everyone in the city can share their views on Bristol’s history; build an improved, shared understanding of Bristol’s story for future generations."
 A city council spokesperson said that the commission would include the issues around the Colston statue as a starting point, and it would also address wider historic issues in the city.
-The Commission is chaired by Dr Tim Cole of the University of Bristol, with other members including Madge Dresser and David Olusoga.
+The Commission is chaired by Tim Cole of the University of Bristol, with other members including Madge Dresser and David Olusoga.
 There was criticism that the commission was dominated by academics at the expense of local community members.